tibe97/flatland-rl/README.md

 # Flatland Challenge with Graph Neural Networks

+The official page of the challenge, with all the details and materials, can be reached here: https://www.aicrowd.com/challenges/flatland

 ### Observation
 The rail environment can be seen as composed of track sections, where each track section is a portion of the track delimited by 2 switches (forks).
 A switch is a cell where the train can choose between 2 different direcitions, so it's a choice point.
 Other cells where there is only one possible direction are part of at least one track section.
 There are cells belonging to 2 track sections, these are the intersections.
 The state is the subjective point of view of an agent.
 Each agent has its own state-representation.